Facilitate memorisation in digital training with “Chunking”.

 This is an example of small-scale chunking that helps you memorise new information!
 Chunks are not just for use with word or number sequences: they can also be applied to an entire concept, and even a training session.

 If you want to remember a chunk, two steps are necessary:

-- Create a link between the chunks: script a story or associate mental images with each of the pieces.
+- Create a link between the chunks: come up with a story or associate mental images with each of the pieces.

-Reactivate your chunks: perform several repetitions of the mental gymnastics you’ve created around the concept to be remembered, to ensure it is anchored in your brain’s workings.
+Reactivate your chunks: perform several repetitions of the mental gymnastics you’ve created around the concept to be remembered, to ensure it is anchored in your brain.

-- Reactivate your chunks: perform several repetitions of the mental gymnastics you’ve created around the concept to be remembered, to ensure it is anchored in your brain’s workings.
+- Reactivate your chunks: perform several repetitions of the mental gymnastics you’ve created around the concept to be remembered, to ensure it is anchored in your brain.

 Creating chunks seems a fairly simple matter in the case of a concept.
-However, if we change scale, the method turns out to be a little different.
+However, if we change scale, the method is a little different.

 4 tips taken from chunking to optimise the impact of your digital training